lunalite/OODP-assignment/README.md

 - Changed all roomStatus to enum type
 - Created a guestMgr to handle all guest details
 - Added food items
+- Added storing of data for guestList to XML

 Required
 - Adding the storing of data from file array to XML